kinjal-luhar/QAssurify/README.md

 **Happy Testing! 🧪✨**

-The Strict QA Agent will help you catch bugs before they reach production and ensure your web application meets the highest quality standards.
+The Strict QA Agent helps you catch bugs before they reach production and ensures your web application meets high quality standards — whether you prefer the CLI or the simple Web UI.